Brigham Young University–Idaho: Organization

-BYU-Idaho is led by Henry J. Eyring, who began serving as president in April 2017.
-Along with other members of CES, BYU-Idaho is under the direction of a board of trustees, which includes the First Presidency, members of the Quorum of the Twelve, other general authorities, and presidents of auxiliary organizations.
-BYU-Idaho is organized into six colleges:
+BYU-Idaho is led by Alvin "Trip" F. Meredith, a church general authority, who began serving as president in August 2023.
+Along with other members of CES, BYU–Idaho is under the direction of a board of trustees, which includes the First Presidency, members of the Quorum of the Twelve, other general authorities, and presidents of church organizations.
+BYU–Idaho is organized into six colleges:

 Academics

-BYU-Idaho offers several associate-degree programs in addition to its bachelor-degree programs.
+BYU–Idaho offers several associate-degree programs in addition to its bachelor-degree programs.
 Across the six colleges, there are thirty-three departments, offering over eighty-seven bachelor-level programs and twenty associate-degree programs.
-BYU-Idaho's engineering programs rank in the top 75 nationally.
+BYU–Idaho's engineering programs rank in the top 75 nationally.

 The academic year is divided into three equal semesters (fall, winter, spring) of fourteen weeks and is known as the "three-track" system.
 It was instituted in 2001 as part of the transition from Ricks College to BYU-Idaho and the school's "Rethinking Education" campaign.
-When a student is admitted to BYU-Idaho, they are also assigned to a specific two-semester "track," (fall-winter, winter-spring, or spring-fall) based partly on preference, degree program, and availability to balance.
+When a student is admitted to BYU–Idaho, they are also assigned to a specific two-semester "track," (fall-winter, winter-spring, or spring-fall) based partly on preference, degree program, and availability to balance.
 Initially, the fall and winter semesters were slightly longer (and thus more heavily attended) than the summer semester and had more class options.
 Beginning in January 2007, the school adjusted the academic calendar equalizing the amount of time available in each semester, lengthening the class periods, and opening class offerings in the spring to allow more students to attend in the spring semester.
-There is also a short, 2-month summer session with accelerated class schedules.
+There is also a short, seven week summer session with accelerated class schedules.
 BYU-Idaho also offers "fast grad" which allows students to attend all semesters and finish their degree sooner.
 This is usually available as an option to students who have an upper sophomore or higher standing.

-There were 20,592 full-time campus students enrolled at BYU–Idaho during the Fall 2019 semester.
-In addition to this number, during the Fall 2019 semester there were 13,952 students enrolled in BYU-Idaho online and another 4,543 campus-based students are taking online courses or fulfilling internships away from campus.
+As of the Winter 2024 semester, at BYU-Idaho, there were 17,578 on-campus students, 4,673 campus students taking online classes or participating in internships off campus, and 19,312 online students served in partnership with BYU–Pathway Worldwide for a total of 41,563 students.
 Students come from all 50 states and more than 130 countries.
 According to fall 2016 enrollment numbers, 27% of BYU-Idaho campus students came from the state of Idaho, with the majority of students coming from five states: Idaho 27%, California 14%, Utah 10%, Washington 8%, and Arizona 4.5%.
 Thus, the student body at BYU–Idaho is notably homogeneous—not only due to its geographic representation but also due to ethnicity and religion.
-During the Fall 2016 semester, 83% of the students were Caucasian.
+During the Fall 2016 semester, 83% of the students were white.
 Moreover, during the Fall 2016 semester, 99.7% of the students were members of the LDS Church.